alpas/alpasdev/src/main/resources/docs/deployment.md

 </div>

-You can use a tool like [Cleaver](https://getcleaver.com) to quickly provision a server and creating a new site with SSL certificates ready to go.
+You can use a tool like [Cleaver](https://getcleaver.com) to quickly provision a server and create a new site with SSL certificates ready to go.

 <a name="first-run"></a>